lsdroubay/MATLAB/FEA/PlatePiece.md

 ![Stress](/MATLAB/FEA/PlatePieceFEAStress.png)

-The maority of the work in the code below is devoted to creating the nodes and edges that form the geometry.
+The majority of the work in the code below is devoted to creating the nodes and edges that form the geometry.
 For more detail on the FEA methods and routines, see the [ERSL](https://ersl.wisc.edu/research.html) web page.